Dr.Brigham was the next doctor at Dalby House.

 In April 1880 Dr. Armstrong was appointed medical officer and public vaccinator for the Ilkeston district of the Basford Board of Guardians in the place of Dr. Thomas Arthur Crackle who had just died – on March 9th at Bonsall Place off Bath Street, aged 31.

-At the end of 1881 Samuel and his family left Dalby House.
+About September of 1881 Samuel and his family left Dalby House.

 Into the house and into the role of public vaccinator and medical officer for the Basford Board of Guardians came James Frederick Digby Willoughby, M.R.C.S.